Here are some ideas to help you choose a badminton university?

 ..
 What times do you train each day?

 ..
 Do I have to pay extra for the gym, physio, shuttles ?

 ..
 Do you think I am a good fit for your squad ?

 ..
 What do you expect from me ?

 ..
 Do you have overseas trips ?

 ..
 Where do people live after the 1st year ?

-Some Universities may run a mini camp of 2 or 3 days to enable players to try out Uni life.
-I know Bath University have done this previously and invited players during October to December.
+Some Universities may run mini camps of 2 or 3 days to enable players to try out Uni life.
+I know Bath University have done this previously and invited players in October.
 I think that it’s an excellent idea.

 It’s a fantastic way to experience the training, the hall and the coach.
 Not every University does this, so again, establish communication with the Badminton Director well in advance.
 I recommend asking at least 9 months before you have to submit your final choice.

 6 It’s not all about Badminton